Andr3as/Codiad-SurroundWith/README.md

 #SurroundWith

-This is plugin for the cloud IDE Codiad.
+This is a plugin for the cloud IDE Codiad.
 It adds a 'surround with' function to Codiad like Eclipse has.

 #Installation

 - Download the zip file and unzip it to your plugin folder.
 - Enable this plugin in the plugin manager.

+#Basic Use

+- Select the text which should be surrounded
+- Run the command (see below)

 ##Default Hotkeys